Anish-M-code/AntiCensorship-Tool-or-Website-Unblocker/README.md

 # AntiCensorship-Tool
 A Simple AntiCensorship Tool developed using C Programming Language for Windows.

-This Tool was developed to Test if Malware developers could use proxy services to bypass Antivirus Protections and force victim to visit compromised site.
+This Tool was intially developed to Test if Malware developers could use proxy services to bypass Firewall Protections.

 For more details about our experiment visit: https://outflaw.blogspot.com/2019/12/defeating-antivirus-detection-of.html